vinithmh/candidate_cv_matching_job_description/README.md

        - `pdf_extracted_data`: Subdirectory containing extracted data from PDF files.
 This may include subdirectories or additional files containing extracted information.
          - `job_descriptions.csv`: CSV file containing job descriptions.

-- Utils Folder

-This folder contains utility functions that can be used across your project.
+- Utils Folder: This folder contains utility functions that can be used across your project.
 Below is a brief description of each utility file:

-- distilBert_embeddings.py

-- This file contains utility functions for working with DistilBERT embeddings.
+- distilBert_embeddings.py : This file contains utility functions for working with DistilBERT embeddings.
 It includes functions for extracting embeddings from text using the DistilBERT model.

-- pdf_extract_utils.py

-- This file contains utility functions for extracting text and information from PDF files.
+- pdf_extract_utils.py : This file contains utility functions for extracting text and information from PDF files.
 It may include functions for text extraction, metadata extraction, and other PDF-related tasks.

-- preprocessing_utils.py

-- This file contains utility functions for text preprocessing.
+- preprocessing_utils.py : This file contains utility functions for text preprocessing.
 It includes functions for removing punctuation, stopwords, and performing other text cleaning tasks to prepare text data for analysis.

-- ranking_utils.py

-- This file contains utility functions for ranking and similarity calculations.
+- ranking_utils.py : This file contains utility functions for ranking and similarity calculations.
 It may include functions for calculating cosine similarity, ranking documents, and creating ranked dataframes.

-Feel free to explore and use these utility functions in your project.
-For detailed usage instructions, refer to the documentation within each utility file.

 - `README.md`: This README file provides an overview of the project and usage instructions.